kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 export KUBERNETES_HTTP_PROXY=https://username:password@proxyaddr:proxyport
 ```

-Optionally, you can specify addresses of no proxy for kubernetes build, for example
+Optionally you can specify addresses to not proxy, for example

 ```sh
 export KUBERNETES_NO_PROXY=127.0.0.1